-Your physician or provider must review the Prior Authorization requirements that are found on the Community website.
+Your physician or provider must review the Prior Authorization requirements that are found on our website.
 To avoid additional costs, please be aware that you are responsible to confirm with your Physician or Provider that Prior Authorization requirements are met.
 Your Physician or Provider must contact us by telephone, electronically or in writing to request the appropriate authorization.
-The telephone number to call to request authorization is on Your Member Identification Card.
+The telephone number to call to request authorization is on your Member Identification Card.

-If Covered Services are not available through Participating Physicians or Participating Providers, you or your doctor may request prior authorization for Covered Services by a doctor or other provider outside the contracted network.
+If covered services are not available through Participating Physicians or Participating Providers, you or your doctor may request prior authorization for covered services by a doctor or other provider outside the contracted network.
 Prior authorization requests will be processed within the time appropriate to your health needs or the circumstances, but not to exceed fourteen (14) calendar days.
 You and/or your Physician or Provider, on your behalf, has the right to request an expedited decision if applying the standard processing timeframe could seriously jeopardize your life or health, or your ability to regain maximum function.

-If Covered Services are approved as described above, then you are only responsible for any applicable copayment, co-insurance or other out-of-pocket amounts that you would have paid if you could obtain services from Community's network of Participating-Providers.
-If you receive a bill from the Non-Participating Provider, please contact Member Services at (833) 276-8306 (TTY 711).
-What if a specialist or another network provider leaves our plan?
-We may make changes to the hospitals, doctors, and specialists (providers) that are part of your plan during the year.
-There are a number of reasons why your provider might leave your plan, but if your doctor or specialist does leave your plan you have certain rights and protections that are summarized below:
+If covered services are approved as described above, then you are only responsible for any applicable copayment, co-insurance or other out-of-pocket amounts that you would have paid if you could obtain services from Community's network of Participating-Providers.
+If you receive a bill from the Non-Participating Provider, please contact Member Services at 1-833-276-8306 (TTY 711).